yeswework/fabrica-dev-kit/README.md

 The site will then be up and running and accessible locally on the domain you specified in `site.yml`, and development should be carried out in the `www/dev/src` folder.

-To launch the main task which will run an initial build and then watch for changes, pushing compiled files live to all open browsers using port 3000:
+To launch the main task which will run an initial build and then watch for changes and push them live to browsers via Browsersync, run `gulp` from the `www` folder.
+The Browsersync proxy is then accessible at `localhost:3000`.
-`vagrant ssh -c "cd /vagrant/www/ && gulp"`

-To shut down the Vagrant box temporarily (eg. to remove the hosts file entry), use `vagrant halt`; to resume it again `vagrant up`
+To shut down the Vagrant box temporarily (eg. to remove the hosts file entry), use `vagrant halt`; to resume it again `vagrant up`.

 To install a front-end dependency, use `bower install --save <package>` in the `www/dev/src` folder  (they will be automatically loaded into the theme).